NotReeceHarris/masquerade-proxy/README.md

+> [!NOTE]
+> This is a concept I want to develop into a viable project.
+It is my first Rust project and my first proxy, so there will likely be many bugs, changes, reverts, and general confusion until I figure things out.
+All help and support are greatly appreciated.

 # 🎭 Masquerade Proxy

 A stealthy HTTP proxy designed to conceal HTTP activity and disguise it as mundane traffic through steganography, encryption, and polymorphism. -- Crafted for masking HTTP activity as regular "uninteresting" traffic to mislead analysts, ISPs, sniffers, network loggers, and more.